Harmony (2018 film)

-Harmony (subtitled The Five Frequencies Saga: Part One), titled Immortal World in UK and Absolution in Canada and USA, is an Australian fantasy thriller film released on 4 October 2018, and is the sole film appearance of Jessica Falkholt, who was killed in a car accident while the film was in post-production.
+Harmony (subtitled The Five Frequencies Saga: Part One), titled Immortal World in UK and Absolution in Canada and the USA, is an Australian fantasy thriller film released on 4 October 2018, and is the sole film appearance of Jessica Falkholt, who was killed in a car accident while the film was in post-production.

 Written and directed by Corey Pearson, the film is the first of a planned five-part saga, entitled The Five Frequencies Saga, which follow five orphans as they learn to develop their own unique powers in order to save humanity.

 Plot

 Harmony centers on the titular 21-year-old homeless woman, played by Jessica Falkholt, who can absorb fear from anyone that she comes in contact with.
-Manifesting within her as a black liquid, the fear can then be washed off, but absorbing too much fear can kill her.
+Manifesting within her as a black liquid, the fear can then be washed off with water, but absorbing too much fear can kill her.

 Harmony meets Mason, played by Jerome Meyer, a socially awkward man who is seemingly void of fear.
 Relieved that she can feel no pain with him, she falls in love.
 However, she soon crosses paths with Jimmy, played by Eamon Farren, whose evil presence exudes fear.
 After a near-death experience, Harmony and Mason must unite to balance the growing negative energy.